AdaCore/training_material/courses/rust_essentials/010_rust_essentials/02-procedural_language.rst

 =====================

 --------------------------------
-First, a note about philosophy
+First, a Note About Philosophy
 --------------------------------

 * In C/C++, very weak distinction between statements and expressions